 Want to make a documentary but don’t know where to start?
 Or do you have experience, but want hands-on guidance through the process of making your short documentary?
-Our intensive, practice-led summer school led by acclaimed documentary makers Katharine Round gives you the practical, critical and theoretical skills to make your film.
+Our intensive, practice-led summer school led by acclaimed documentary makers Katharine Round and Grant Gee gives you the practical, critical and theoretical skills to make your film.

 In this immersive, central London-based course, you will complete a 5-10 minute self-shot documentary from start to finish.
 You will be encouraged and supported to discover and express your own response to the world around you, explore authorship, form, character, emotion, and much more.